apache/nuttx/configs/stm32f4discovery/README.txt

 Default USART/UART Configuration
 --------------------------------

-USART2 is enabled in all configurations (see */defconfig).
+USART2 is enabled in most configurations (see */defconfig).
 RX and TX are configured on pins PA3 and PA2, respectively (see include/board.h).

+These pins selections, however, conflict with Ethernet pin usage on the STM32F4DIS-BB base board.
+The STM32F4DIS-BB base board provides RS-232 drivers and a DB9 connector for USART6.
+USART6 is the preferred serial console for use with the STM32F4DIS-BB.

 Timer Inputs/Outputs
 ====================